Semantic SEO: What It Is & How to Optimize for Google + AI [2026]

 How does semantic SEO affect my visibility on ChatGPT?

-Enormously.
+A lot.
 ChatGPT, Perplexity, and similar systems use semantic understanding to decide which content to retrieve.
 If your content has high semantic relevance, its embeddings are stronger, and you're significantly more likely to be cited when a user asks a related question.

 What's the relationship between LSI, TF-IDF, and semantic SEO?